How to Handle a Puppy that’s Super Energetic at Night

 Transition to Resting Mode

 What if your puppy is already getting a sufficient amount of exercise?
 In this case, you might be dealing with what people like to call the witching hour.
 One way to do this is to put your puppy in the crate assuming he is crate-trained.
+The puppy may initially bark a bit while in the crate.
 This will limit the amount of stimulation available to the dog and teach him it’s time to “switch off”.

 It might drive you crazy now but do note that your puppy will eventually grow out of the energetic night behavior.
 If your puppy continues to do this even after a few months have passed then we suggest you check with the vet for consultation.